-This post contains Affiliate Links; at no charge to you I will receive commission if you make a purchase.
+This post contains Affiliate Links; at no charge to you, I will receive a commission if you make a purchase.

 Maybe it’s genetic, a fear of being somewhere without something, or just a chaotic schedule, but that bag has to go.
 This constant cluster stressed me out by never knowing where anything was.
 It was embarrassing to pull out handfuls of papers, wrappers, and whatever else just happened to get flung in there as I searched for my debit card at the check-out counter.

 Not only will purging your purse help your sanity, but it will also reduce back and shoulder pain from lugging all that garbage all over God’s green earth.
 Here are some quick and easy tips to lighten your load-and a before and after of my purse!

 Don’t try to nitpick through your purse thinking to yourself you’re not that cluttered.
 Just dump it all out…ALL OF IT!
 The picture above was mine…YIKES!